leoselig/redux-entitize/README.md

 Automated [redux](https://github.com/reactjs/redux)-state management for all your entities.

-`redux-entitize` maintains normalized entities in the state and provides:
+`redux-entitize` helps you organize all your entities in unified and normalized state.
+It ships with:

-- an entities reducer
+- a reducer
-- entity update / delete action creators
+- a set of action creators to populate your state with entity data
-- entity selectors
+- a set of selectors to retrieve entities from the state

 ## Getting started